 It should never be forgotten that — even if the election proves to be fraud-free — Erdogan's Pyrrhic victory was achieved in an unprecedented, unfair campaign.
 The campaign was conducted under a state of emergency.
 Anybody against the referendum was dubbed by the president himself a traitor to the nation or a “terrorist” linked to Gulenists, the Kurdistan Workers Party (PKK) or the like.
 During March and April, Istanbul was plastered with signs supporting the referendum and posters of Erdogan.

 The visual and print media controlled by the president engaged in the “yes” campaign almost entirely.
-For instance, according to a survey covering March 1-10, during primetime, the presidency enjoyed 53½ hours of coverage; the ruling AKP, 83 hours; and the ultranationalist, pro-referendum Nationalist Action Party (MHP), 14 hours.
+For instance, according to a survey covering March 1-10, during primetime, the presidency enjoyed 53½ hours of coverage; the ruling AKP, 83 hours; and the ultranationalist, pro-referendum Nationalist Movement Party (MHP), 14 hours.
 The main opposition — the CHP — received 17 hours of coverage, and the pro-Kurdish HDP (whose chairman and 12 lawmakers are in prison) got only 33 minutes.
 The “yes” campaign had live coverage for 485 hours compared with 45½ hours for the opposition.

 In fact, the Council of Europe’s advisory body on legal issues, the Venice Commission-European Commission for Democracy through Law, issued a report on Turkey in March saying that holding a referendum under the state of emergency conditions must be considered invalid if not illegal.